nklabs/libnklabs/doc/nki2c.md

 # I2C device driver

+A wrapper for the MCU vendor's I2C driver.
+This driver is usable by I2C bus device drivers, such as [nki2c_eepom](nki2c_eeprom.md) and [nkrtc](nkrtc.md).

+## Files

+nki2c.h, nki2c.c, nki2c_atsam.c, nki2c_stm32.c

 ## Direct driver

-These functions are simple wrappers around the MCU HAL's I2C device driver.
+These functions are simple wrappers around the MCU vendor's HAL I2C device driver.

 The __port__ argument for these functions is the address of the HAL driver's
 handle: